ffenix113/zigbee_home/docs/using_the_cli/configuration_file.md

 # Sensors define a list of devices that
 # can provide sensor values or be controlled
 sensors:
-  # All sensors have type, and most will
+  # All sensors have type, and most will,
   # also have sensor-specific configuration.
   - type: bme680
     i2c: